-24. COMMUNICATING WITH COUNTY BOROUGH OR COUNTY COUNCILLORS
+24. COMMUNICATION WITH POWYS COUNTY COUNCIL

-- An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the [County Borough] OR [County Council] representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the [County Borough] OR [County Council] shall be sent to the ward councillor(s) representing the area of the Council.
+- a) An invitation to attend a meeting of the council shall be sent, together with the agenda, to the ward councillor for Powys County council. - b) Unless the council determines otherwise, a copy of each letter sent to Powys County Council shall be sent to the ward councillor representing the area of the council.